-Chapter 2 - 6: A chapter for each ECV and the research object.
-The IV chapter is split in radar IV and optical IV.
+Chapter 2 - 7: A chapter for each ECV and the research objects.
+The IV chapter is split into radar IV including both offset tracking and InSAR based products, and optical IV.
 Each chapter contains section describing the validation data sets, validation procedure and outcome and recommendations for product improvement.

-Chapter 7 contains a reference list.
+Chapter 8 contains a reference list.